Jendnice/To_Have_And_To_Honeymoon/notes.md

           6. --Bonus:-- Add other design pieces similar to your website (block quotes, etc.)
           7. --Bonus:-- Figure out bottom spacing issue!
 (Maybe move slideshow in between header and body instead of in body?)
 As part of this, maybe add footer at bottom and update info to hold copyright, title, etc. (Look at previous project.)

+** --Bonus-- Add in additional CRUD actions for resources.
+(Update for Location; Update and/or Delete for Experience.)
+If you do this, go back to main list above and repeat steps as needed to implement new action.

 ** --Bonus-- Add DOM color change for when button/submit/delete/add experience are pointed at by mouse.
 (Not clicked, but mouse scroll.
 See prev. lab for examples.)

-** --Bonus-- Add in additional CRUD actions for resources.
-(Update for Location; Update and/or Delete for Experience.)
-If you do this, go back to main list above and repeat steps as needed to implement new action.

 ** --Bonus-- Maybe add alphabetize/sort to locations.
 Could maybe do this through serializer when Location.all is called?

 ** Look at project specs and check everything.
-(JSON ES6 for fetch, etc.)
+(JSON ES6 for fetch, etc.) Look at learning goals at bottom, too!

 ONCE ABOVE ALL SET: